Jblueart/School_District_Analysis/README.md

 #### Scores by school spending
 ![Scores by School Spending](https://user-images.githubusercontent.com/104408782/172086456-af3c8e25-6d49-4098-8d3f-8a3523a89a3f.png)
+I was suprised that the schools spending the least had the highest scores in general.

 #### Passing scores by spending per student
 ![Passing scores   spending per student](https://user-images.githubusercontent.com/104408782/172086468-da0f0edd-ef4b-446e-beeb-3baa688d040b.png)

 #### Scores by school size
 ![Scores by School Size](https://user-images.githubusercontent.com/104408782/172086532-3270ea5c-ee7e-4f0d-b048-4d2f96f2df06.png)
+The largest schools had the fewest students in the overall passing category.
+Smaller schools show a correlation with higher percentages of student success in both reading and math.

 #### Scores by school type
 ![Scores by School Type](https://user-images.githubusercontent.com/104408782/172086550-b52810d1-1182-42f8-8acc-d760e44f3317.png)

-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with

-Deliverable 3 Requirements
-Structure, Organization, and Formatting (7 points)
-The written analysis has the following structure, organization, and formatting:

-There is a title, and there are multiple sections (2 pt).
-Each section has a heading and subheading (3 pt).
-Links to images are working, and code is formatted and displayed correctly (2 pt).
-Analysis (18 points)
-The written analysis has the following:

-Overview of the school district analysis:

-The purpose of this analysis is well defined (3 pt).
-Results:

 There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).
 Summary:

 There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).
 Submission
 Once you’re ready to submit, make sure to check your work against the rubric to ensure you are meeting the requirements for this Challenge one final time.
-It’s easy to overlook items when you’re in the zone!
+It’s easy to

-As a reminder, the deliverables for this Challenge are as follows:

-Deliverable 1: Replace ninth-grade reading and math scores Deliverable 2: Repeat the school district analysis Deliverable 3: A written report for the school district analysis (README.md) Upload the following to your School_District_Analysis GitHub repository:

-The PyCitySchools_Challenge.ipynb file.
-The Resources folder with the schools_complete.csv and students_complete.csv files.
-An updated README.md that has your written analysis.
-To submit your challenge assignment for grading in Bootcamp Spot, click Start Assignment, click the Website URL tab, then provide the URL of your School_District_Analysis GitHub repository, and then click Submit.
-Comments are disabled for graded submissions in BootCampSpot.
-If you have questions about your feedback, please notify your instructional staff or the Student Success Manager.
-If you would like to resubmit your work for an improved grade, you can use the Re-Submit Assignment button to upload new links.
-You may resubmit up to 3 times for a total of 4 submissions.